Gifts for the New Mother

 Being healthy doesn't just mean eating good food, it means your emotional and mental needs are being fed too.
 Planning and preparing for all sides of postpartum health makes a difference in the experience.

-- Supportive Media The Fourth Trimester is an online magazine that deals with the postpartum period and supporting parents through that.
+Supportive Media The Fourth Trimester is an online magazine that deals with the postpartum period and supporting parents through that.
 Mama, Bare: the Birth of a Mother is a book of stories and images collected from mothers.
-I also wrote a post about positive social media, there are several Instagram accounts that are supportive of a realistic and supported postpartum experience.
+Here is a post about positive social media, there are several Instagram accounts that are supportive of a realistic and supported postpartum experience.
 SoulWork for Moms is an uplifting podcast that deals with the honest aspects of motherhood.

-- Postpartum Herb bath / In His Hands is the brand my midwife used for her clients, it was amazing.
+Postpartum Herb bath / In His Hands is a brand a lot of midwives recommend to clients, it was amazing.
 You can sprinkle some of these herbs in your bath postpartum and also soak menstrual pads in them and freeze them (feels really good on pelvic floor after-birth).

-- Perineum Spray Your perineum can be sore post birth, so having something to spray to reduce inflammation and prevent infections can really help.
+Perineum Spray Your perineum can be sore post birth, so having something to spray to reduce inflammation and prevent infections can really help.
 Here's a post about perineum healing.
-If you want to know how to make your own spray, here's a post that I wrote about that: How to Have a Nesting Party
+If you want to know how to make your own spray, here's a post about that: How to Have a Nesting Party

 ++ Pregnancy, Childbirth and the Newborn by Penny Simkin is an amazing book, but it also has a really helpful website with lots of forms with questions to think about.
 Here is a PDF Planning for a New Family Life, it includes questions like: "Who can you call for breastfeeding advice?" and "When you need emotional support, whom can you call?".
 Planning ahead of time makes a smoother transition when things come up postpartum, it won't be perfect, but it will be a lot smoother than it would otherwise.